 Which is nice, but not quite aware of the existence of roads.
 To stick the walk on roads, we can… :

-- You add an intermediate point by clicking between two arrows on the track.
+- So you add an intermediate point by clicking between two arrows on the track.
 You can then select that point (click) and pick it up (click again and hold.)
 The arrow changes into a green circle jumps up a little bit.
 Drag it to another location on the map.
 Next, select that new point and tap the magic wand.

 And finally, you get something like this: